 The governing Board of Directors are the same five people that make up the Navajo County Board of Supervisors.
 The Board will hold a Spring Community Town Hall each year to receive feedback from the community.
 Suggestions from the community can be emailed or given to the Administrator or the Clerk of the Board of Directors.
 Contact information can be found on our Contact Page.

 The lake is surrounded by private property.
-Unless specfic authorization is obtained to cross private property to access the lake shore it is required that all authoirzed lake users access the shore from the property that leads to the boat ramp, docks, and swimming area.
-Once on the water a boater is free to pull up to and use any portion of the shoreline below the private property boundaries.
+Unless specific authorization is obtained to cross private property to access the lake shore, it is required that all authoirzed lake users access the shore from the property that leads to the boat ramp, docks, and swimming area to avoid trespassing.
+Once on the water, a boater is free to dock and use any portion of the shoreline below the private property boundaries.

 The District also owns property on Carr Circle and Snider Circle as well as most all of the property that Silver Creek flows over downstream from Bourdon Ranch Road.
 Use of these properties and the creek below Bourdon Ranch Road is also restricted to District Members and authorized guests.
 There are a few easements that give Members access to the creek from roads to the south shore of the creek.
 Please note this portion of the creek and the lake do not require a fishing license.

 District Members and Associate Members need to display a placard from the rear view mirror of their car to gain access to any District Property.

 Placards are only issued by staff at the DIstrict Office (small building by the lake) during office hours, which can be found on the left-hand side of the home page.